Domiii/self-asssessment-app/README.md

 * More Submission features
 ** Backend for viewing, checking off and working with submissions ** Peer assessment

+* Data refactoring
+** separate progress updates from other check responses, separate into different paths, instead of using `selected` child ** change checkResponse key to match `uid_checkId` index

 * Filter: Finished, Unfinished, Untried
 * Filters: Checkboxes of response types